 The ACAS helpline receives 20,000 calls annually about workplace bullying and research in the US has found that 60% of the US workforce has been bullied at work.
 A study by the TUC in the UK found that nearly a third of people (29%) are bullied at work, women are more likely (34%) to be victims of bullying than men (23%).

 The impact of bullying can be significant to the business as well as the people.
-Employers need to put in place tools encouraging employees to speak up and report if they fall victim to or witness bullying, harassment or discrimination of any kind.
+Employers need to put in place tools encouraging employees to speak up and report if they fall victim to or witness bullying, harassment, or discrimination of any kind.
 This should be coupled with a cultural reminder from leadership stressing zero tolerance for misbehavior and the importance of nipping prejudiced behavior in the bud.
-Anyone that witnesses the perpetuation of negative stereotypes should be encouraged to speak up and report it.
-With modern technology this is easily achievable for location-based and disparate workforces.
+Anyone who has witnessed the perpetuation of negative stereotypes should be encouraged to speak up and report it.
+With modern technology, this is easily achievable for location-based and disparate workforces.
 As COVID-19 displaces the workforce, transparency is a greater concern than ever and enterprises will need to focus on capturing and resolving interpersonal concerns within the workplace quickly and efficiently.